thinkful-ei-tiger/john-byrne-bookmark-app/README.md

 Live Link: https://thinkful-ei-tiger.github.io/john-byrne-bookmark-app/

-## This is my bookmark app.
-Here is what it allows a user to do:
+## This is my bookmark app which allows a user to create, rate, organize and delete bookmarks to their favorite websites.
 - Add a bookmark for a website that contains a title, url link, description and a rating
 - See bookmarks that they've already submitted to Thinkful's API.
 They appear in a collapsed form showing only the title and rating.
 - User may click expand button that reveals the bookmark description and a link to the bookmarked website which opens in a new tab.